About

 The ABLE lab conducts clinical and translational research directly related to foot and ankle deformities to improve health care delivery.
 The ABLE lab aims to improve mobility, functional independence, walking performance, and quality of life in patients with foot and ankle dysfunctions, using advanced gait biomechanical analysis, finite element modeling, musculoskeletal modeling and simulation, and variability analysis.
 The ABLE lab’s research outcomes will deliver high-quality health care in South Texas, providing comprehensive medical and surgical management for foot and ankle care.

-The ABLE lab is able to provide hands-on experience using advanced biomechanics tools for foot and ankle biomechanics research to podiatric medical students along with the didactic lectures in the classroom.
-The students get the opportunity to learn the fundamental of gait biomechanics and how gait biomechanics can be related to treat specific diseases.
+The ABLE lab provides hands-on experience using advanced biomechanics tools for foot and ankle biomechanics research to podiatric medical students, along with the didactic lectures in the classroom.
+The students get the opportunity to learn the fundamentals of gait biomechanics and how gait biomechanics can be related to treating specific diseases.
 Understanding the biomechanical effects of various treatment procedures for different pathological conditions in foot and ankle complexity clarifies how gait dysfunctions can occur in the lower extremity and whether the existing treatments restore the lower extremity gait biomechanics.
 This will lay the foundation for podiatric medical students to utilize the biomechanics tools in a clinical setting in the future to better understand and diagnose a specific disease and to develop novel interventions through evidence-based biomedical research.

 Current Research Projects